strimzi/proposals/06x-new-kafka-roller.md

 - (7) - `broker-7` and `broker-10` do not share any topic partitions, however topic-A is at min ISR, therefore 10 cannot be restarted and is removed from the batch.
 - (6) - `broker-6` and `broker-9` do not share any topic partitions, however topic-A is at min ISR, therefore 9 cannot be restarted and is removed from the batch.

 11. The roller picks the largest batch containing `broker-11` and `broker-8` and restarts them together.
-It waits for the nodes to have `SERVING` and then `LEADING_ALL_PREFERRED` state.
+It waits for the nodes to have `READY` and then `LEADING_ALL_PREFERRED` state.
 12. It then restarts the batch containing only `broker-7`.
-It waits for it to have `SERVING` and then `LEADING_ALL_PREFERRED` state.
+It waits for it to have `READY` and then `LEADING_ALL_PREFERRED` state.
 13. It then restarts the batch containing only `broker-6`.
-It times out waiting for it to have `SERVING` state because it's still performing log recovery.
+It times out waiting for it to have `READY` state because it's still performing log recovery.
-14. The roller retries waiting for `broker-6` to have `SERVING` state for a number of times and results in the following context:
+14. The roller retries waiting for `broker-6` to have `READY` state for a number of times and results in the following context:
 ```
          nodeRef: broker-6/6
          nodeRoles: broker